OutlawCecil/Outlaw-2FA/SECURITY.md

 responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the lead maintainer at OutlawCecil@gmail.com
+Report security bugs by emailing the lead maintainer at OutlawCecil at gmail.

 The lead maintainer should acknowledge your email within 48 hours, and will send a more detailed response indicating the next steps in handling